ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 `PutIndexesOperation` maintenance operation (which API reference can be found [here](../client-api/commands/indexes/put)) can be used also to send index(es) to the server.

 The benefit of this approach is that you can choose the name as you feel fit, and change various settings available in `IndexDefinition`.
 But you lose the ability to deploy using the assembly scanner.
-Also you will have to use string-based names of indexes when querying.
+You will also have to use string-based names of indexes when querying.

 {CODE indexes_5@Indexes/Creating.cs /}